kubernetes/website/content/en/blog/_posts/2023-10-02-steering-committee-results-2023.md

 You can see what the Steering Committee meetings are all about by watching past meetings on the [YouTube Playlist](https://www.youtube.com/playlist?list=PL69nYSiGNLP1yP1B_nd9-drjoxp0Q14qM).

+If you want to meet some of the newly elected Steering Committee members, join us for the Steering AMA at the [Kubernetes Contributor Summit in Chicago](https://k8s.dev/summit).

 ---

 _This post was written by the [Contributor Comms Subproject](https://github.com/kubernetes/community/tree/master/communication/contributor-comms).
 If you want to write stories about the Kubernetes community, learn more about us._